denten/denten.github.io/_includes/CV/03-affiliation.md

 - Affiliated Faculty, Institute of Data Sciences and Engineering, New Media Center

-Awards: Presidential Global Innovation Fund, The Brown Center for Media Innovation Magic Grant and Flagship, Lenfest Junior Faculty Development, Heyman Center Faculty Fellowship, Research Fellowship at Center for Digital Cultures (Leuphana University, 2017).
+Awards: Presidential Global Innovation Fund awarded for "Architectures of Knowledge: Mumbai" project (PI, 2015); The Brown Center for Media Innovation Magic Grant and Flagship Grants, ~500,000$ in support of Science Surveyor, a joint project on the sociology of project with Dan Jurafsky (Stanford), Marguerite Holloway (CU Science Journalism), and Laura Kurgan (Spatial Information Design Lab), 2015--16; Lenfest Junior Faculty Development Grant in support of first book (2016); Media Studies Fellowship at the Center for Digital Cultures (Leuphana University, Germany 2017); Heyman Center Faculty Fellowship (Columbia, 2017--18); Collaboratory Curriculum Innovation in Data and Computational Literacy Fellows Fund award for a course on Literary Modeling and Visualization (co-PI with Pamela Smith, Center for Science and Society, 2019);
+Computational Narratology Research Fellowship at the Institute for Communication and Culture, with the Unearned Wealth research group (Aarhus University, Denmark 2019).

 ### Berkman Center for Internet and Society at Harvard University